Jud1cator/vehicle-tracker/README.md

 3. Place your video in `video` folder if you want to try custom video and change `src/configs/sample_config.yml` accordingly.
 4. Open terminal in `docker` folder and run:

-`docker-compose up --build -d`
+`docker-compose up --build`

 Wait until container is built.
 It may take a while.
-Then run:
+Once build is finished, run:

-`docker exec -it vehicle_tracker bash`
+`docker-compose run vehicle_tracker`

 to get inside the container.
 Once you are in, run